-MUS 391 - Show Choir II 1.0 Credit(s) Lecture 0
+MUS 391 - Show Choir II

 Show Choir II, through rehearsal and performance, provides an opportunity to experience the combination of popular literature and choreography.
 This course requires various performances outside of class.
 Students must commit to two semesters (one academic year).

-Prerequisite(s): A grade of "C" or higher in MUS 390 - Show Choir I. Corequisite(s): Concert Choir or Chamber Choir.
+Prerequisite(s): A grade of "C" or higher in MUS 390 - Show Choir I.